 One year after the publication ofWord2vec, Pennington et al. developed a new algorithm for learning word embeddings calledGloVe[paper][code].
 This algorithm is based on the observation that word relationships can be recovered from the co-occurrence statistics of any (large enough) corpus.

 We can discover relationships between words by looking at ratios of these probabilities.
-For instance, by computingP(j|"ice")/P(j|"steam")for many words j, the highest and lowest values would be those of solid and gas, informing us that “ice” is to “solid” what “steam” is to “gas”.
+For instance, by computingP(j|"ice")/P(j|"steam")

-The authors sought to build a model F that encodes these semantic and syntactic relationships as linear operations on their word vectors:
+that encodes these semantic and syntactic relationships as linear operations on their word vectors:

 Here u denotes the word vector and v denotes the context word vectors.
 This choice is arbitrary, therefore the model should be symmetric for the transformation u ←→ v.
 This is achieved in two steps.

-First,Fshould be a homomorphism between the groups (R,+) and (R+, ×):
+should be a homomorphism between the groups (R,+) and (R+, ×):

-Which implies thatFis the exponential function.
+is the exponential function.
 This means that:

-formula the last logarithm is independent from k, it can therefore be absorbed in a biasbi
+, it can therefore be absorbed in a biasbi

-GloVe seeks to verify this equality for every possible pair of wordsi&jby minimizing the weighted least-squares objective:
+GloVe seeks to verify this equality for every possible pair of wordsi

-Wherefis a weighting function that needs to be 0 whenXij = 0in order to ensure that the logarithm is well-defined:
+is a weighting function that needs to be 0 whenXij = 0

-where the cut-off parameterx_maxis set to 100.
+where the cut-off parameterx_max

 Note: If we ignore the biases in the previous training objective, we see that the algorithm tries to make the dot product of the word and context vectors as close as possible to the logarithm of the words’ co-occurrence.
-We can interpret this as GloVe implicitly factorizing the logarithm of the co-occurrence matrixX.
+We can interpret this as GloVe implicitly factorizing the logarithm of the co-occurrence matrixX

 Note:From a memory point of view, computing an entire co-occurrence matrix can be expensive.
 But since this operation is only done once, and since the resulting word vectors are dense, GloVe doesn’t entail any storage/memory issue.